c-rizz/lr_gym/README.md

  to the needs of RL methods.
 In particular it allows to step the simulation of precise durations, to obtain renderings from simulated cameras even while the simulation is stopped and reduces communication overhead making simulation MUCH faster.
+* gazebo_gym_utils provides various utilities for helping development.
+Important ones are:
-* gazebo_gym_utils provides a node that can receive and execute moveit commands via ROS messaging.
+    - A node that can receive and execute moveit commands via ROS messaging.
 This is needed as an intermediate node for controlling moveit from python3 code.
+    - A ros controller that allows to perform effort control on top of a gravity-compensation controller
+    - A ros controller that publishes link state information (e.g. cartesian poses of links)

 ## The gazebo_gym package